 These financial statements have been prepared on a going concern basis, which implies the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 The Company has generated modest revenues since inception and has never paid any dividends and is unlikely to pay dividends.
-The Company has accumulated losses since inception equal to \$20,486,394 as of June 30, 2018.
+The Company has accumulated losses since inception equal to \$20,646,451 as of March 31, 2019.
 These factors raise substantial doubt regarding the ability of the Company to continue as a going concern.
-The continuation of the Company as a going concern is dependent upon the continue operations and to determine the existence, discovery and successful exploration of economically recoverable reserves in its resource properties, confirmation of the Company's interests in the underlying properties, and the attainment of profitable operations.
+The continuation of the Company as a going concern is dependent upon the continued financial support from its shareholders, the ability of the Company to obtain necessary equity financing to continue operations and to determine the existence, discovery and successful exploration of economically recoverable reserves in its resource properties, confirmation of the Company's interests in the underlying properties, and the attainment of profitable operations.
 The Company has had very little operating history to date.
 These financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.